ionos-cloud/knife-ionos-cloud/docs/subcommands/compute-engine/server_list.md

     datacenter_id: --datacenter-id DATACENTER_ID, -D DATACENTER_ID
         the ID of the datacenter containing the server (required)

+    upgrade_needed: --upgrade-needed, -u
+        it can be used to filter which servers can be upgraded

     ionoscloud_username: --username USERNAME, -u USERNAME
         your Ionoscloud username (required)